 - Sound financing for the program.
 The ACA rose health care spending by $2 trillion and uses financing from tax increases.
 It also has questionable offsets and draconian Medicare cuts.

 - Offering a more stable and liberating health care market.
 The thousands of pages of regulations Obamacare enforces caused major disruption to the health care industry.
 Some suggest allowing a longer time period for the marketplace to adjust to changes.

 - Allowing easier financing that is transparent and direct to consumers.
 This way individuals have more freedom and ownership over their health care based on their needs.

 Obamacare reached its main goal of reducing how many uninsured Americans there are in the U.S., which decreased by 16 million since 2013.
 But when you look at how many people are actually participating in the health care market, it’s not as predicted.

 This doesn’t necessarily mean the health care reform isn’t working, but higher numbers of enrollees would help to stabilize the markets and make them more sustainable.

-The down side would be higher uninsured rates due to the lack in enrollment numbers.
+Alternatively, the down side would be higher uninsured rates due to the lack in enrollment numbers.
 This could lead to markets in certain areas becoming less competitive, making it too expensive for individuals to obtain.
 This is more likely to happen in less populated areas that always had less competitive markets and higher premiums.
-This would leave them under-insured in a market that was supposed to increase their health care opportunities.
+This could leave them under-insured in a market that was supposed to increase their health care opportunities.